 “The bottom line is, do you NEED one?
 No. Is it nice to have, especially if gifted at a baby shower?
 Sure!”

-If a higher-end formula dispenser is a bit beyond your budgetary reach, or if you’re just not convinced you’ll use it, there’s always the tried and true mix-by-hand method of bottle making.
+If a higher-end formula dispenser is a bit beyond your budget, or if you’re just not convinced you’ll use it, there’s always the tried and true mix-by-hand method of bottle making.

-Before you get started, it’s crucial to remember to keep your hands and your bottle mixing workspace clean.
+Before you get started, it’s important to remember to keep your hands and your bottle mixing workspace clean.5

 When mixing your baby’s bottles by hand, make sure to follow the label instructions closely.
-When using a machine, you MUST follow the set up, settings, and cleaning protocols to ensure proper mixing.
+When using a machine, you MUST follow the set up, settings, and cleaning instructions to ensure correct mixing.
 Read the manufacturer’s instructions carefully.

 When starting a bottle, always put the water in the bottle first.
-Formula powder displaces some of the water so you won’t put enough water in the bottle if you add the powder first.
+Formula powder takes up room in the bottle, so you won’t put enough water in the bottle if you add the powder first.

-While you may think your baby will get an upset tummy if you give her a cold bottle, it’s really just a matter of your baby’s preference.
-Dr. Jacq advises:
+While you may think your baby will get an upset tummy if you give them a cold bottle, it’s really just a matter of your baby’s preference.
+Dr. Jacq says:

 “In general, babies do not need formula at a specific temperature, and room temperature is just fine, but they might have a preference.
-For example, if a baby is also breastfeeding, he/she might prefer a warmer bottle of formula, since breastmilk will be at body temperature (98.6 degrees Fahrenheit).”
+For example, if a baby is also breastfeeding, they might prefer a warmer bottle of formula, since breast milk will be at body temperature (98.6 degrees Fahrenheit).”

 In addition, consider bringing formula up to room temperature for very young and small babies that might get cold from drinking cold formula, and in cases when you prepare an entire pitcher of formula for the day that will be refrigerated for some time.